eReefs/ereefs.github.io/docs/index.md

       <div class="vignette-content">
         <h2 style="color: #fff; text-shadow: 1px 1px 4px rgba(0, 0, 0, 0.5);">Managing the Great Barrier Reef to 2050 and beyond</h2>
         <p style="color: #fff; text-shadow: 1px 1px 4px rgba(0, 0, 0, 0.5);">
-          To protect the GBR and enhance its resilience, the Australian and Queensland Government released the <a href="https://www.dcceew.gov.au/parks-heritage/great-barrier-reef/protecting/reef-2050-plan"> Reef 2050 Long-Term Sustainability Plan</a> (make links better colors see note) and the <a href="https://www.reefplan.qld.gov.au/">Reef 2050 water Quality Improvement Plan</a>.
+          To protect the GBR and enhance its resilience, the Australian and Queensland Government released the <a class="light-blue-links" href="https://www.dcceew.gov.au/parks-heritage/great-barrier-reef/protecting/reef-2050-plan"> Reef 2050 Long-Term Sustainability Plan</a> and the <a class="light-blue-links" href="https://www.reefplan.qld.gov.au/">Reef 2050 water Quality Improvement Plan</a>.
 In that context, eReefs was funded to develop monitoring and modelling tools, used to inform adaptation and management of the GBR.
-          <a href="/research/reef_2050_plan_overview">Read more</a>
+          <a class="light-blue-links" href="/research/reef_2050_plan_overview">Read more</a>
         </p>
       </div>
     </div>